tommyod/KDEpy/docs/source/bandwidth.rst

-asdfasdfasdfsdfsd
+Available kernels
 -----------------

-You are most likely here because you wonder what kernels are available.
+You might be reading this because you wonder what kernels are available.
 Every available kernel is shown in the figure below.
 Kernels with bounded support are annotated with **B**.
+A listing of every available option is found in ``FFTKDE._available_kernels.items()``.

 .. plot::
    :include-source:

-   from KDEpy import *
+   from KDEpy import NaiveKDE

    for name, func in NaiveKDE._available_kernels.items():